Deploy

 smashedr-node-badges_redis 3.68MiB

-smashedr-node-badges_nginx 4.984MiB
+smashedr-node-badges_nginx 4.984MiBWorkflows

 You can copy my deploy.yaml which deploys to both Render and Portainer.
 This is also configured automatically after a successful Build job has completed, or manually.

-files for Dockerfile and Node deployments here.
+There is also render.yaml files for Dockerfile and Node deployments here.

 Developing